NirChachmovitz/simple-installer/README.md

 - Validating the arguments
 - Parsing the configuration
-- Installing the files & registry keys
+- Installing the files & registry keys, in a trusacted way
-	- Incase of a rollback, all will be back to previous state (either the previous data, or the file will be deleted if didn't exist)
+	- In case of a rollback, all will be returned to previous state (either the previous data, or the file will be deleted if didn't exist)
 	- Installer class contains a stack of all the operations made in the order they made, so the rollback is assured to be safe
+	- Same goes for tree of directories which did not exist
 - Finish :)